TommyMart/Data_Visualisation_API/readme.md

 This application addresses several key issues related to event management and social interactions around events.
 The primary problem it solves is providing a secure and efficient platform for users to manage event access, ticketing, and communication with friends.

 ### Problem and Solution Overview:

+Based on feedback from friends, online reviews, and my own experience, the event ticketing platforms in Australia fall short of customer expectations.
+Here are the ratings for two of the largest ticket providers in the country:

+Their user experience (UX) and user interface (UI) are outdated and challenging for some users.
+This application aims to address these fundamental issues, offering all users a smooth and enjoyable experience from purchasing tickets, arranging flights and accomodation, to organising the entire event.
+This app has you covered.

 **Secure Account Creation and Event Access:**